keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/metricsprovider.md

     Names must comply with the
     [Kubernetes Object Names and IDs](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names)
     specification.

+    For example, you might define `dev-prometheus`
+    for the Prometheus instance that monitors the development deployment, and `qa-prometheus` for the Prometheus instance
+    that monitors the Prometheus instance that monitors the QA deployment, and `prod-dynatrace` for the Dynatrace instance
+    that monitors the production deployment.

   * **namespace** -- Namespace where this provider is used.